Open and create projects

 To work with non-CMake sources in CLion, you can convert them into a CMake project structure.

-On the main menu, chooseand select the path to the sources.
+On the main menu, chooseand select the project root folder.

 Note that directories not selected in the Select Project Files pane are not presented in the User Include Directories list - select them first, and then the available include directories will appear in the list.